money

 Once your pensions are pinned down, you’ll be able to see how they work.
 There are two main types of workplace pensions: defined benefit and defined contribution pensions.

-If you’ve had a pension for around 20 years (or more) it’s probably a defined benefit type.
+If you’ve had a pension for more than a couple of decades it could be a defined benefit type.
 More recent workplace pensions usually fall under the defined contribution umbrella.
 The main difference is that a defined benefit pension doesn't depend on investment performance, but a defined contribution one does.

 Defined benefit pension